pex-tool/pex/README.rst

 Documentation
 =============

-More documentation about pex, building .pex files, and how .pex files work is available at https://pex.readthedocs.io.
+More documentation about Pex, building .pex files, and how .pex files work is available at https://pex.readthedocs.io.

 Development
 ===========

-pex uses `tox <https://testrun.org/tox/en/latest/>`_ for test and development automation.
+Pex uses `tox <https://testrun.org/tox/en/latest/>`_ for test and development automation.
 To run the test suite, just invoke tox:

 .. code-block:: bash